HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 ‘unnecessary suffering’ to an animal.
 I won’t go into the details of

-in the UK it is currently illegal to gas or poison foxes.
-It is also
+in the UK it is currently illegal to gas, poison, stab, impale, beat,

 multiple conditions associated with their use (especially that they must